On being human, and having to trust

 From August 1st – 3rd, we’ll be back in Colorado for our latest seminar with our friends at Liberty Fund.
 As with our previous seminars, we’ll be looking to convene around 15 AI researchers, scientists, and philosophers.
 This seminar will be focused on AI and epistemic authority.

-Epistemic authority has the advantage of being a settled concept, with a deep literature on testimony, expertise, and deference to draw on.
+Epistemic authority has the advantage of being a long-studied concept, with a deep literature on testimony, expertise, and deference to draw on.
 But it is also newly urgent.
 AI puts pressure on it at two levels at once:

 The individual, where we defer to a model’s answer instead of working a question through ourselves